civilspaces/civilspaces.github.io/docs/main.md

 ## Welcome

-civil**Spaces** is a set of flexible, platform-neutral resources made to help you foster a more civil discussion in online community spaces.
+*civil**Spaces**.* is a set of flexible, platform-neutral resources made to help you foster a more civil discussion in online community spaces.

 These resources are designed with all kinds of communities in mind: from Discord servers, Reddit communities, to social forums and gaming guilds.

 In this page, you will find:
 - a **[Community Standards Guide](standards.md "Community Standards Guide")** which is a ruleset that outlines expectations for civil, respectful, and constructive participation across all community spaces; and
-- an **[Moderation & Enforcement Playbook](enforcement.md "Moderation & Enforcement Playbook")** that helps moderators and communities define proper standards for moderation.
+- a **[Moderation & Enforcement Playbook](enforcement.md "Moderation & Enforcement Playbook")** that helps moderators and communities define proper standards for moderation.

 These resources are updated periodically to include more useful information.